Temporary residence for the purpose of employment requiring higher qualification - EU Blue Card

 – an affidavit on the provision of accommodation (with notarized signature).

 Each document issued in a language other than Slovak (except for documents issued by Czech) has to be translated to Slovak by an official sworn translator.
-The list of accepted sworn translators can be found here (in the section 'Prekladatelia' in the left menu).
+The list of accepted sworn translators can be found here.
 In case the translation is done abroad, the competence of the translator must be attested by the Slovak embassy/consulate.

 None of the documents proving accommodation and no criminal record can be older than 90 days on the day of submitting the application for the a temporary residence.